Linguistics and the Book of Mormon

-Both critics and promoters of the Book of Mormon have used linguistic methods to analyze the text.
-Promoters have published claims of stylistic forms that Joseph Smith and his contemporaries are unlikely to have known about, as well as similarities to Egyptian and Hebrew.
-Critics of the Book of Mormon claim there are places where the language is anachronistic and suggestive of a 19th-century origin consistent with Smith's upbringing and life experience, as well as the books and other literature published just preceding the time that the Book of Mormon was published.
+Some Mormon believers have claimed that the Book of Mormon contains stylistic forms they think Joseph Smith and his contemporaries were unlikely to have known about, in particular things they think are similar to Egyptian and Hebrew.
+What is better attested to is that the Book of Mormon includes language that is anachronistic and reflective of its 19th-century and English-language origins consistent with Smith's upbringing and life experience, as well as the books and other literature published just preceding the time that the Book of Mormon was published.

-A problem with linguistic reviews of the Book of Mormon is that the claimed original text is either unavailable for study or never existed.
-Smith said that he returned the golden plates to an angel after he finished the translation.

-Native American language-development
+Native American language

-In 1922, LDS Church general authority B. H. Roberts (1857–1933) conducted an in-depth review of the research regarding language development and dialects among the Native American peoples; the University of Illinois Press published Roberts's study posthumously in 1985 as Studies of the Book of Mormon.
+In 1922, LDS Church general authority B. H. Roberts (1857–1933) conducted a review of the research regarding language development and dialects among the Native American peoples; the University of Illinois Press published Roberts's study posthumously in 1985 as Studies of the Book of Mormon.

-Making the assumption that the majority of Native Americans descend from the peoples described in the Book of Mormon, Roberts noted that linguistic evidence among the Native American peoples does not appear to support the Book of Mormon narrative, inasmuch as the diverse language stocks and dialects that exist would not have had enough time to develop from a single language dating from A.D.
-400 (the approximate date of the conclusion of the Book of Mormon record).
-Roberts noted:
+Roberts based his discussion on the assumption that the majority of Native Americans descend from the peoples described in the Book of Mormon – as is implied by the hemispheric model of Book of Mormon geography, which was the prevailing view among Mormons at the time.
+Roberts noted that linguistic evidence among the Native American peoples does not support the Book of Mormon narrative, inasmuch as the diverse language stocks and dialects that exist would not have had enough time to develop from a single language dating from AD 400 (the approximate date of the conclusion of the Book of Mormon record).
+Roberts noted the following facts to be true at that point to be: